Provemj/TROSNet/README.md

 # TROSNet

 This repo is the implementation of TROSNet, a baseline method for transparent and reflective object segmentation.

-It currently includes code only.
-TROSD, the Transparent and Reflective Object Segmentation Dataset we propose would be made public upon publication.
+Some more details are also disclosed in <a href="https://codeocean.com/capsule/8854419/tree/v1">CodeOcean</a>.

 ## Environment